RiverDewberry/CommieClicker/README.md

-### why does this exist?
+### Why does this exist?

 This was a school assignment, this repo exists only to make this work available for those who may want it

 This project was made by River, Darcy, and Grady

-### how do I run the code?
+### How do I run the code?

-clone the repo and open index.html, this project can be run in a file context
+Copy or clone the repo and open index.html, this project can be run in a file context

-### what do the files do?
+### What do the files do?

 the images and music directories should be self explanitory